Responding to a Direction to Rectify

 Not complying with a direction to rectify can result in the following actions:

-- applying 10 demerit points to your licence
+- applying up to 10 demerit points to your licence

 - disciplinary action in the Queensland Civil and Administrative Tribunal (QCAT) or the Courts